-The state of the digital inputs and outputs will be undefined during Sleep and Deep Sleep if the Rx Cycling time is set to 200 ms or longer.
+Note The state of the digital inputs and outputs will be undefined during Sleep and Deep Sleep if the Rx Cycling time is set to 200ms or longer.

-5 Connection
+4 Connection

-5.1 Site and Network Connections
+4.1 Site and Network Connections

 Site Connections Figure 1 shows typical connections for a site linked by microwave.

-Network Connections

-Figure 2 shows an example of interconnections between TB8100 base stations, a network, a syslog collector, and the Service Kit.

-It is also possible for customer-specific software applications to receive the syslog message directly and integrate the handling of the message into existing processes.

-Ethernet Connections

-The pin allocations of the Ethernet connector are configured for a straightthrough network cable (refer to "Ethernet" on page 11).
-If you want to connect directly to a computer's Ethernet port, you will need to use a crossover cable.

-The TB8100 does not support multiple, simultaneous Ethernet connections.
+Network Connections Figure 2 shows an example of interconnections between TB8100 base stations, a network, a syslog collector, and the Service Kit.
+It is also syslog m existing possible for customer-specific software applications to receive the essage directly and integrate the handling of the message into processes.
+Ethernet Connections The pin through connect over cab allocations of the Ethernet connector are configured for a straight- network cable (refer to "Ethernet" on page 11).
+If you want to directly to a computer's Ethernet port, you will need to use a cross- le.
+Note The TB8100 does not support multiple, simultaneous Ethernet connections.
 The Ethernet interface is only able to carry out one Ethernet function at a time: either Service Kit connection, CCI command protocol, or Syslog messaging.
 While one of these functions is in progress, all other Ethernet functions are blocked until the current Ethernet connection is terminated.